pbecotte/devblog/README.md

 6. Go to your UI and start the services (Not sure how to do this with the rancher-compose command yet

+# Initialize DB

+`alembic upgrade head` gets run on container initialization.
+To create a db user, use Rancher to get a console in the container and run `python blog/init.py <email> <password>`